De Do Do Do, De Da Da Da: Background

 Record World said that "Sting's affecting vocals and a percussion-clad rhythm track have created retail/radio reaction that's strictly big business."

 The cover was designed by Hipgnosis and uses the title of the song to juxtapose an image of the band with one of a woman's hand reaching out to a telephone to call the police.

 The song was prominently featured in the 1982 film The Last American Virgin and on its soundtrack.
 It also appeared in the pilot episode of the medical drama St. Elsewhere.

 Composition

 The song is composed in the key of A major with the chord progression of Asus2-F#m7(add4)-C#m7 in the verses and Asus2-A-Asus2-A-E-D in the chorus.
-The song uses guitar reverb and echo in the verses.
+The song uses an EHX Electric Mistress flanger in the verses.

 "I've danced in the Caribbean for weeks to that song," remarked Joni Mitchell.
 "I'm an old rock and roll dancer, you know.
 The stops, the pauses, in that one are really fun.
 I appreciated the rhythmic hybrids, the gaps between the bass lines, the repetitive figures with space between them.
 James Taylor and I had dinner with Sting once at our mutual manager's place.
 He was quite effusive about us being his heroes.
 So I always think of him as our son."